 It may happen that more than one participant in a Group Chat that was closed because of inactivity will restart the Group Chat at the same time, resulting in two or more conference foci being allocated using the same Contribution-ID.
-Since rejecting a Group Chat invitation or terminating an on-going Group Chat session with a SIP BYE request is not possible since it would remove the participant from the Group Chat, the joyn client shall as described in [RCC.07 RCS 5.1]:
+The joyn client shall apply the following procedure in this case:

-- If more than one Group Chat invitation is received with the same Contribution-ID, the joyn client shall establish or reject all the invitations according to the normal procedures. - If a Group Chat invitation is received with the same Contribution-ID of an already established Group Chat, the joyn device will auto accept the new Group Chat session.
-The participant list contained in the SIP INVITE request has to be compared with the local participant list and if one or more participants are found in the local list and not present in the incoming SIP INVITE request, the joyn client will automatically add those participants to the new Group Chat. - The joyn client shall be able to receive all incoming messages from any of the established Group Chat sessions with the same Contribution-ID. - The joyn client will send messages to the Group Chat using only the latest established Group Chat session with the same Contribution-ID.
-This will allow the rest of Group Chat sessions to time out due to inactivity. - If the participant explicitly leaves the Group Chat, all the Group Chat sessions with the same Contribution-ID will be terminated by the joyn client by sending a SIP BYE request.
+- If more than one Group Chat invitation is received with the same Contribution-ID, the joyn client shall establish or reject all the invitations according to the normal procedures, - If a Group Chat invitation is received with the same Contribution-ID of an already established Group Chat session, the joyn device will auto accept the new Group Chat session., - The joyn client shall be able to receive all incoming messages from any of the established Group Chat sessions with the same Contribution-ID, - The joyn client will send messages to the Group Chat using only the latest established Group Chat session with the same Contribution-ID.
+This will allow the rest of Group Chat sessions to time out due to inactivity,

+If the participant explicitly leaves the Group Chat, all the Group Chat sessions with the same Contribution-ID will be terminated by the joyn client by sending a SIP BYE request.

-6.3.5.7 Abandoning a group chat (Clarification)
+6.3.5.6 Abandoning a group chat (Clarification)